 2002 North Main Street, Santa Ana

 There are over 120,000 works of art in the Bowers Museum Collection.
 The permanent collection includes art and artifacts from regions all over the world, as well as Orange County.
 View collections from Native Americans, the Pacific Islands, Africa, South America, Asia, and more.
 In addition to the permanent exhibits, there are also several visiting and special exhibits that vary in subject.
 Collections include exhibits about the First Americans, Art of the Pacific Islands, Pre-Columbian Art, and California History.
 Kids love museums too, so Bowers offers Kidseum, with an emphasis on world cultures, art, and archaeology.
 Interactive exhibits allow the kids to touch and explore as they learn about the world both near and far.
-Bowers offers educational programs, school tours, and community days with a variety of activities from arts and crafts to archaeological digs.
+Bowers offers educational programs, school tours, and community days with a variety of activities from arts and crafts to archaeological digs. **Kidseum is currently under renovation but all family programs will be offered at Bowers.

 The International Surfing Museum